“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀☀☀ The Sacred Monkey River: A Canoe Trip With The Gods -- Christopher Shaw At the outset, any book that twice references the Argentinian author Jorge Luis Borges will likely draw high marks from me, and Shaw obviously knows what a labyrinth of mazes life’s journeys are made of.
 His examination of the “Watery Path” combines the appearances of reality and metaphysics with a detailed guide to his river adventures through modern Mesoamerica, attempting to explain “the principle of the watery path connecting the sacred world in the sky with the earthly shape of the cosmos.”
 “Metaphysically speaking, the means of travel was the canoe,” he writes, “… its avatar a celestial canoe in the sky, the Milky Way.
 Out of the amorphous universe, it formed a ‘here with meaning,’ the necessary conceptual underpinning of all human identity, and of consciousness itself.”
 Yet the book is still a tale of real adventure travel, its spirituality entwined with the unpredictable practicalities of river exploration through an unforgiving jungle in a fascinating and engaging narrative meant for anyone who loves rivers, ecology, adventure, history, politics, and mysticism.
 It should be read by anyone visiting the area and wanting a deeper understanding of the slippery depths of knowledge we tread on all these kinds of things.
 The foundation of “Sacred Monkey River” is revealed only in part because, as Shaw notes, “We live above others’ ruins, programmed for extinction.
 The truth belongs solely to the Gods.”

-☀☀☀☀ Until Death Do Us Part -- Elizabeth Betancourt The best-selling memoir of a privileged, well-educated Colombian woman who challenged the entrenched, corrupt drug-enabling government of Colombia at great sacrifice to her life and family.
+☀☀☀☀ Until Death Do Us Part -- Elizabeth Betancourt The best-selling memoir of a privileged, well-educated Colombian woman who challenged the entrenched, corrupt drug-enabling government of Colombia at considerable sacrifice to her life and family.

 ☀☀☀ Carsick: John Waters Hitchhikes Across America -- John Waters This is a travel tale by the Baltimore filmmaker who at age 66 felt the urge to hitchhike across the United States and tell about it.
 He divided the book into thirds: two on how it might have been; one on how it really was, which may have been the book's downfall.
 Waters’ hilarious antic fantasies of what might have happened on his cross-country odyssey brought the tale to a clímax early and it was all a rather pedestrian let-down from then on.